Adding features

 Add a new struct definition to sem_ir/typed_insts.h, such as:

 struct NewInstKindName { static constexpr auto Kind = // `Parse::SomeId` should be one of: // - A node ID from `parse/node_ids.h`, // specifying the kind of parse nodes for this instruction. // This could be a node kind from `parse/node_kind.def` // suffixed by `Id`, or one of the `Any`...`Id` alias // declarations that match multiple kinds of parse nodes. // - `Parse::NodeId` if it can be any kind of parse node. // - `Parse::InvalidNodeId` if no associated parse node.
 InstKind::NewInstKindName.Define<Parse::SomeId>( // The name used in textual IR: {.ir_name = "new_inst_kind_name"} // Other parameters have defaults. ); // Optional: Include if this instruction produces a value used in // an expression.
 TypeId type_id; // 0-2 id fields, with types from sem_ir/ids.h or // sem_ir/builtin_kind.h.
-For example, fields would look like: StringId name_id; InstId value_id; };
+For example, fields would look like: NameId name_id; InstId value_id; };sem_ir/inst_kind.hdocuments the different options when defining a new instruction, as well as their defaults, seeInstKind::DefinitionInfo.-

 If an instruction always produces a type: